GST Refund Claim

 Procedure for Claiming GST Refund

 The refund application has to be submitted electronically in Form RFD 01 within two years from the respective date.
-The refund application form should be certified by a Cost Accountant or Chartered Accountant if the amount of refund exceeding Rs 2 lakhs.
+The applicant should provide the refund application certified by a Cost Accountant or Chartered Accountant if the amount of refund exceeding Rs 2 lakhs.

 The GST refund application may then either undergo inspection or an audit, as the case may be.
-On finding the application appropriate, the GST refund amount claimed for will be credited to your account.
+After approval of the refund application, the taxpayer shall receive the GST refund amount claim in the registered bank account.